RageOfFire/KoraBot/README.md

 # Simple chatting DiscordBot using API
-this bot Is a small bot that allow you to chatting with it\n HOW TO USE:
+this bot Is a small bot that allow you to chatting with it<br>
+HOW TO USE:
 - 1.create a .env file in main where have index.js file
 - 2.get token